 Minimum Requirements:

 Undergraduate-level education: Applicants are required to have, at least, an undergraduate degree from a post-secondary institution.
 Applicants with higher degrees will be more competitive.
 Education in a specific field is not required.
-And while the Admission Committee does not stipulate a minimum GPA (as part of its holistic approach), a strong academic performance will make for a more competitive application.
+And while the Admissions Committee does not stipulate a minimum GPA (as part of its holistic approach), a strong academic performance will make for a more competitive application.

 Intermediate-level Islamic knowledge: While it is not a requirement for applicants to have trained in Islamic Studies at a formal institution, intermediate proficiency in Islamic sciences is expected, and advanced proficiency is desirable.
-The Admission Committee will pay particular attention to the core sciences, such as: Fiqh, Ḥadīth, and ‘Aqīda.
+The Admissions Committee will pay particular attention to the core sciences, such as: Fiqh, Ḥadīth, and ‘Aqīda.

 Arabic proficiency: As a benchmark, applicants are expected to be able to read and comprehend a text such as Tafsīr Ibn Kathīr with occasional use of a dictionary.
 Applicants will be expected to demonstrate their language proficiency in an Arabic assessment interview.
 The details of the assessment will be provided to applicants in due course.
 An applicant who does not satisfy the Arabic-proficiency requirement may still gain admission to the ADIL Program for the following admission round on the condition that the applicant achieve satisfactory Arabic-proficiency.